Re-uploaded by request 02/12/2025

 folk melodies from his native Romania

-which he integrated into his avant-garde his spectral techniques.
+which he integrated into his avant-garde spectral techniques.

 Beginning in the early 1970s Rădulescu's works began to be